 If during the investigation; the Complainant indicates a desire to withdraw his/her complaint, the Complainant shall sign a written statement of withdrawal containing the reasons.
-Therefore, the complaint may be closed at the Affirmative Action Officer's discretion.
-However, the Affirmative Action Officer may continue to conduct the investigation and take action to address the issues raised by the Complainant regardless of the Complainant's wishes.
+Therefore, the complaint may be closed at the Director of the Office of Equal Opportunity's discretion.
+However, the Office of Equal Opportunity may continue to conduct the investigation and take action to address the issues raised by the Complainant regardless of the Complainant's wishes.